littlefs-project/littlefs-fuse/README.md

 dd if=/dev/zero of=image bs=512 count=2048  # create a 1MB image
 losetup /dev/loop0 image                    # attach the loop device
 ```

+littlefs-fuse has two modes of operation, formatting and mounting.

 To format a block device, pass the `--format` flag.
 Note!
 This will erase any
 data on the block device!